-Tips for Bringing Your Dog to an Engagement Session or Wedding Photos
+Tips for Bringing Your Dog to an Engagement Session or Wedding

 1. Bring a Dog Wrangler (i.e. friend or family member)

 We’ll need to get some intimate couple’s photos, so having someone to tend to your pet allows you to concentrate on being present when they aren’t in photo.
 They can also walk them around or even take your pup home halfway through if need be while your session continues.
 An extra helping hand is a must!

 If your dog responds to treats, bring some for the photographer to reward them for good behavior.
 Also consider bringing squeaky toys for your “wrangler” to use to help your dog focus – position them behind photographer’s head to direct your dog’s attention to the camera.
 This will often get your pooch to look right at the camera with their adorable ears perked up!

 4. Always Bring a Leash.